Matcha Tea

 How to prepare matcha

-Caffeine in Matcha Japanese Tea
+Caffeine in matcha Japanese tea

-Matcha tea, like all tea, naturally contains caffeine.
-Because you consume the whole leaf, you may consume more caffeine when drinking matcha than other teas which are made from an infusion of the leaf.
+Matcha tea, like all true tea, naturally contains caffeine.
+Because you consume the whole leaf, you do consume more caffeine when drinking matcha than other teas which are made from an infusion of the leaf.
 Measuring the caffeine content in tea is incredibly difficult because it can vary greatly from harvest to harvest and in the many variables when making a cup of tea.